-If you’ve never tried Peruvian food, you’re about have your socks blown off.
+If you’ve never tried Peruvian Green Sauce, you’re about have your socks blown off.
 Peruvian food is one of my favorite cuisines.
 Its fusion flavors are all about spice and big flavor.

 The immigrants that migrated to Peru from various European and Asian countries didn’t have familiar ingredients to cook with, so they modified the recipes from their home country by using ingredients that were available to them.
-And heaven was born.
+And someone, somewhere, came up with this fantastic Peruvian Green Sauce recipe and the people of Peru were so impressed, they now pray to the green sauce creator.

-And then, many years later, a Peruvian food snob was born and put this Peruvian Green Sauce on her blog.
+Many years later, a food snob was born and put this Peruvian Green Sauce on her blog.
 The post went viral.
 She was featured on The Chew, got a cookbook deal, and turned millions of people into Peru-lovers.
 She never forgot the little people and cried about it in her acceptance speech at some big award show that is bigger than the Oscars.

 It could happen.

-Just like it could happen that we come together on political issues.
+Just like it could happen that you and I could come together on some political issues.

 No seriously.
 For realsies.
 Just go with it.